Lalerie/Portfolio/Project_2_AB_test/README.md

 There are also significant differences in the number of events per user between groups - the relative gain of group A is 17%.

-These results should not be guided, since the test was conducted incorrectly, most of the points of the TOR are not observed.
+These results should not be guided, since the test was conducted incorrectly, most of the points of the TS are not observed.

-It is recommended to conduct the test again in compliance with the terms of the TOR, outside of festive promotions.
+It is recommended to conduct the test again in compliance with the terms of the TS, outside of festive promotions.